cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/neversea.md

 # Never Sea Festival Smart Contract

-You are the Never Sea Festival 2025 organizers and you decide to create the registration via blockchain.
+You are the NeverSea Festival 2025 organizers and you decide to create the registration via blockchain.
 Starting from Smart Contract template you have to add more features to coordinate the event.

 You can use the empty SC template: